 IQ is a measure of one’s cognitive capabilities, which includes the ability to think and calculate.
-For example, chess, which relies largely on thinking, depends on IQ.
+For example, chess which relies largely on thinking, depends on IQ.

-Don’t worry; there’s little you can do to define your IQ, but there might be some ways to train your IQ.
+Don’t worry, there’s little you can do to define your IQ but there might be some ways to train your IQ.
 Taking time to effectively improve your chess skill is one of them.

-1. Train effectively
+1. Train Effectively

-Suppose you’re a chess lover who is steadily fascinated by chess.
+Suppose you’re a chess lover who is already fascinated by chess.
 In that case, you’d certainly prefer to win on most occasions, if not all.